Before you go

 Think about the location as well and how close it is to the places you want to go.

 Make sure you know how to get around once you get there.
-Find out about local public transport and any assistance that might be available.
-You might want to research contact details for taxi companies that can accommodate a wheelchair for example, and check that any tourist sites you want to visit are accessible.
+Find out about local public transport and any help that might be available.
+You might want to research taxi companies that can take a wheelchair for example.
+Check that any tourist sites you want to visit are accessible.

-The Association of British Travel Agents (ABTA) has a useful checklist for disabled and less mobile passengers to help you prepare for your holiday.
+The Association of British Travel Agents (ABTA) has more advice and a useful checklist for disabled and less mobile passengers to help you prepare for your holiday.

 Travelling with a wheelchair and other equipment